patroneshermosos-oficial/Summer23/FernandaZavala/README.md

 Overall, my work this summer has focused on leveraging technology and educational initiatives to promote inclusivity and empowerment in STEM.
 Through marketing analysis and the development of educational resources, I strive to contribute to creating a more equitable and accessible environment for girls and women in these fields.

 ## 🧭 How to navigate in this repo

+This folder, named "Fernanda Zavala," is located within the "Summer23" repository.
+Here, you will find the following files and folders:

+**[00-timeline-&goals.md:](https://github.com/patroneshermosos-oficial/Summer23/blob/main/FernandaZavala/00-timeline-%26-goals.md)** This file contains a detailed timeline of my progress week by week.
+It includes a brief description of the tasks accomplished, along with comments or conclusions about the work completed.
+Additionally, it provides links to track the progress made in other repositories within the Patrones Hermosos space.
+Furthermore, you will find my thoughts and opinions on the book assigned for each week's reading.
+Lastly, the file concludes with a section that reflects on the overall learnings gained throughout the summer.

+**[01-videos-progress-&-books.md:](https://github.com/patroneshermosos-oficial/Summer23/blob/main/FernandaZavala/01-videos-progress-%26-books.md)** In this file, you will find direct links to my comments on each work period and the books I have read.
+This serves as a convenient reference to access the specific content and progress made during the summer.

+**[analysis-autogpt folder:](https://github.com/patroneshermosos-oficial/Summer23/tree/main/FernandaZavala/01-analysis-autogpt)** This folder serves as an annex to the work completed during the initial periods.
+For a more detailed description of its contents, please refer to the [00-timeline-&-goals.md](https://github.com/patroneshermosos-oficial/Summer23/blob/main/FernandaZavala/00-timeline-%26-goals.md) file.

+Feel free to explore these files and folders to gain a comprehensive understanding of my work, progress, and insights gathered throughout the summer.